obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 You can link to specific headings in notes, also known as _anchor links_.

 To link to a heading, add a hashtag (`#`) at the end of the link destination, followed by the heading text.

 For example, `[[Three laws of motion#Second law]]`.

 You can add multiple hashtags for each subheading.

 For example, `[[My note#Heading 1#Heading 2]]`.

+## Link to a block in a note

+A block is a unit of text in your note, for example a paragraph, block quote, or even a list item.

+You can link to a block by adding `#^` at the end of your link destination followed by a unique block identifier, for example, `[[2023-01-01#^37066d]]`.

+Fortunately, you don't need to know the identifier.
+When you type the caret (`^`), you can select the block from a list of suggestions to insert the right identifier.

+You can also create human-readable block identifiers by adding ` ^quote-of-the-day` at the end of a block.
+Note the blank space before the caret.
+Now you can instead link to the block by typing `[[2023-01-01#^quote-of-the-day]]`.

+Block identifiers can only consist of letters, numbers, and dashes.

+> [!warning] Interoperability
+> Block references are specific to Obsidian and not part of the standard Markdown format.
+Links containing block references won't work outside of Obsidian.

 ## Change the link display text